J. Cole: Reactions to "False Prophets"

-Upon the release of Eyez documentary in 2016, the songs "Everybody Dies" and "False Prophets" caused controversy within the hip hop community, as many assumed that "Everybody Dies" contained shots aimed at fellow rappers Lil Uzi Vert and Lil Yachty.
+Upon the release of Eyez documentary in 2016, the songs "Everybody Dies" and "False Prophets" caused controversy within the hip-hop community, as many assumed that "Everybody Dies" contained shots aimed at fellow rappers Lil Uzi Vert and Lil Yachty.
 During an interview with Los Angeles' radio station Power 106, Lil Yachty responded, saying: "I don't listen to J. Cole [but] I definitely listened to it [and] people said he was talking about me.
 He said 'Lil.'
 I'm not little.
 My name has 'Lil' in it but there's a lot of 'Lil' rappers.
 [It's] either me or Uzi.
 Honestly, I don't give a fuck."
 Lil Uzi Vert acknowledged the track, responding via Twitter on December 2, 2016, by simply tweeting, "Heard some beautiful shit today @JColeNC".
 People also argued that the first verse on "False Prophets" consisted of direct shots at rapper Kanye West, due to Cole's referencing to West's altering public perception by the media and fans; as well as Kanye's recent hospitalization.
 Many also presumed that the second verse was directed at rapper Wale, with Cole saying that despite Wale's fourth album receiving fairly positive critical and commercial success, Wale remains misunderstood and slighted by some of his peers.
 On December 3, Wale released a track, called "Groundhog Day" as a response to "False Prophets", and the pair were spotted together in Raleigh, North Carolina at a North Carolina State University basketball game later that day.
+West also seemingly responded to the song on an unheard demo version of rapper Pusha T's "What Would Meek Do?" from the latter's 2018 album Daytona, which was different from the released version.
 Cole spoke on "False Prophets" in an interview with The New York Times, he said:

 Rappers rap about other rappers all the time—subliminal insult, direct attack—but rarely from a place of love.
 "That speaks to the state of us as a people," he said.
 "For so long my mind state was, I have to show how much better than the next man I am through these bars.
 Who's the best?
 Let me prove it.
 And it's just like, damn, I'm really feeding into a cycle of keeping black people down, I'm really feeding into that.